 For current and future A&E simulations and models to be effective in providing insights into departmental improvements, they need to be parameterised with a realistic workload.
-There are many publications describing simulations of A&E departments - also known as Emergency Rooms (ERs) or Emergency Departments (EDs) in other countries - in which either a Poisson arrivals process is assumed or historical attendance is replicated [30, 22, 27, 75, 93, 80, 41, 29].
+There are many publications describing simulations of A&E departments - also known as Emergency Rooms (ERs) or Emergency Departments (EDs) in other countries - in which either a Poisson arrivals process is assumed or historical attendance is replicated [30, 22, 27, 79, 97, 84, 43, 29].
 However, these give a much simplified view of A&E arrivals since in the former case it is known that demand for emergency care follows seasonal patterns at many time scales with attendance varying by month of the year, day of the week and even hour of the day; in the latter case, long term trends are not accounted for.
-Previous work in this area (as described in Section 2.7.1), has attempted to characterise and forecast acute arrivals to hospitals using a number of different time series models including auto-regressive, moving average and ARIMA models.
+Previous work in this area (as described in Section 2.7.1), has attempted to characterise and forecast acute arrivals to hospitals using a number of different time series models including auto-regressive (AR), moving average (MA) and auto-regressive integrated moving average (ARIMA) models.
 We now present what is, to the best of our knowledge, the first research to utilise power spectral density analysis and structural time series models in the context of A&E arrivals modelling.
-This is also the first research to use separate time series models to characterise and forecast walk-in and ambulance arrivals as opposed to either modelling total arrivals [95] or only ambulance arrivals [23].
+This is also the first research to use separate time series models to characterise and forecast walk-in and ambulance arrivals as opposed to either modelling total arrivals [99] or only ambulance arrivals [23].